 What is in place to deliver this project?

-- Professor Peter Timms and the USC research team are widely acknowledged as the world leaders in koala chlamydia research and vaccine development.
+- Professor Peter Timms and the USC research team, widely acknowledged as the world leaders in koala chlamydia research and vaccine development.

 - USC state-of-the-art biotechnology laboratory facilities

-- Long-term collaboration with the leading koala field research team (Endeavour Veterinary Ecology) for state-of-the-art koala field trials
+- Long-term collaboration with the leading koala field research team for state-of-the-art koala field trials

 - Long term collaborations with wildlife hospitals for major trials on wild koalas